ismarvelous/Muffin/README.md

 #Muffin (An Umbraco Foundation)

 Muffin is the reincarnation of the foundation formely known as the Macaw Umbraco Foundation.
-It's a simplefied API on top of the
+It's a simplefied templating API / facade on top of the
-Umbraco framework to allow easier front-end development.
-It tries to focus on the separation of concerns principle to allow better testability.
-For more info you can als find the presentation sheets here:
+Umbraco framework to allow easier front-end development, quicker development.
+It also comes with some helpers and default implementations of frequently used functionality.
+It tries to focus SOLID principles to allow better testability.
+For more info you can als find a presentation given at the BUUG:
 [A dynamic journey of concerns](http://www.slideshare.net/JeroenWijdeven)

-Some features are:

-- Standard Examine Search implementation
+###Some features:

+- Frontend developers friendly dynamic models for Templates and
+- Frontend developers friendly Partial view Macros
 - Paged result views
-- Frontend developers friendly dynamic models for Templates and Macros
 - Basic property editor converters
-- Focused on the seperation of concers principle, to allow better unit-testability
+- Focused on the seperation of concers principles / SOLID principles, to allow better unit-testability
+- Helpers to convert objects to Json
+- Mappers for using typed objects..
+- Umbraco.ImageCropper support, works for traditional mediatypes aswell.
+- Standard Examine Search implementation

+###Underconstruction:

 - File based caching with MvcDonutCaching
-- Several helpers like ToJson and mappers for typed objects
-- Umbraco.ImageCropper support, for traditional mediatypes aswell.

-new / underconstruction:

 - Support of the new Umbraco Grid datatype (out-of-the-box)
 - Azure ready examine: https://github.com/Shazwazza/Examine/wiki/Examine-with-Azure-Websites